chikuzen/GenericFilters/readme.rst

     tweak.Binarize(clip clip[, int thresh, inv v0, int v1, int[] planes])

-thresh - threshold. default is half of the maximum of input format(128, 256, 512 or 32768).
+threshold - threshold. default is half of the maximum of input format(128, 256, 512 or 32768).

-v0 - If the value of pixel is lower than thresh, output will be this.
+v0 - If the value of pixel is lower than threshold, output will be this.
 Default is 0.

-v1 - If the value of pixel is same or higher than thresh, output will be this.
+v1 - If the value of pixel is same or higher than threshold, output will be this.
 Default is the maximum value of input(255, 511, 1023 or 65535).

 planes - same as Minimum.